Finally, we're getting into the kinds of problems that most people usually think of when they imagine algebra: the ones where we solve for x.

 Add the Opposite

-One of the best things about solving equations is that you can, and should, plug your answer back into the original equation to see if it works.
+One of the best things about solving equations is that we can, and should, plug our answer back into the original equation to see if it works.
 Let's look at that last division problem.

 If we plug -20 back into the original equation, both sides should be equal.